pakrym/pipelines/pipelines.md

 At the end of each of the loops, we complete both the reader and the writer.

+Other benefits that arise from the `PipeReader` patterns:
+- Because the buffer management is controlled by the `PipeReader` it makes writing a decorating `PipeReader` mostly buffer free as well.
+The buffers from the underlying `PipeReader` flow all the way out to the reader.
+- Some underlying systems support a "bufferless wait", that is, we don't ever need to allocate a buffer until there's actually data available in the underlying system.
+For example on linux with epoll, it's possible to wait until data is ready before actually supplying a buffer to do the read.
+- Having a default `Pipe` available makes it easy to write unit tests against networking code.
+It also makes it easy to test those hard to test patterns where partial data is sent.
+ASP.NET Core uses this to test various aspects of the Kestrel's http parser.

 ### ReadOnlySequence<T>

 Both `Span<T>` and `Memory<T>` provide functionality for contiguous buffers such as arrays and strings.
 System.Memory contains a new sliceable type called `ReadOnlySequence<T>` within the System.Buffers namespace that offers support for discontiguous buffers represented by a linked list of `ReadOnlyMemory<T>` nodes.